DigitalPublishingToolkit/Money-Lab-Reader/docs/4_1-Haiven_Max.md

 Anderson, Benedict. *Imagined Communities*, London and New York: Verso, 2006.

+Angelis, Massimo De. *The Beginning of History: Value Struggles and Global Capitalism*, London and Ann Arbor, MI: Pluto, 2007.

 Balibar, Etienne. *The Philosophy of Marx*, London and New York: Verso, 2007.